Joseph Massino: Relations with other families

 Before Massino became boss, John Gotti was one of his closest allies.
 Massino had backed Gotti in his plot to take over the Gambino family, and as Gambino boss, Gotti tried to get Massino a seat on the Commission as the Bonannos' acting boss.
 Gotti was reportedly infuriated that Massino had been officially promoted without him being consulted, and Massino would later testify he believed Gotti conspired with Vitale to kill him.
 Gotti, however, was marginalized by his 1992 racketeering and murder conviction and consequent life imprisonment.
 Massino, for his own part, was angered at Gotti's high public profile and later criticized Gotti for killing Gotti's predecessor, Paul Castellano.
 Massino also had a poor relationship with Vincent Gigante, who had backed the opposition to Rastelli and blocked Gotti's attempts to bring Massino onto the Commission.

-The Bonanno family had been in decline for the better part of the last quarter century since Joe Bonanno's ouster in the 1960s, and it was kicked off the Commission altogether following Pistone's infiltration.
-By the late 1990s, the situation was reversed and the Bonanno family was now reckoned as the most powerful crime family in New York and the nation, in no small part because Massino was the only full-fledged New York boss who was still on the streets.
-As it turned out, being thrown off the Commission actually worked in the Bonannos' favor; they were the only family whose leadership wasn't decimated in the Mafia Commission Trial.
+The Bonanno family had been in decline for the better part of the last quarter century since Joe Bonanno's ousting in the 1960s, and it was kicked off the Commission altogether following Pistone's infiltration.
+By the late 1990s, the situation was reversed and the Bonanno family was now reckoned as the most powerful crime family in New York and the nation, in no small part because Massino was the only full-fledged New York boss who was not imprisoned.
+Being thrown off the Commission worked in the Bonannos' favor; they were the only family whose leadership wasn't decimated in the Mafia Commission Trial.
 Wary of surveillance, Massino generally avoided meeting with members of other Mafia families and encouraged his crews to operate independently as well.
 In January 2000, however, Massino did preside over an informal Commission meeting with the acting bosses of the other four families.
-As the most powerful Mafia leader in both New York and the nation, Massino was in a position to make general policies for the Five Families.
+As the most powerful Mafia leader in both New York and the United States, Massino was in a position to make general policies for the Five Families.
 Under his direction, the Commission tightened qualifications to become a made man, requiring candidates have full Italian descent (previously having an Italian-American father was the minimum requirement) and imposed restrictions on initiating associates convicted on drug charges.

 According to Capeci, the murder of Sciascia soured relations between the Bonanno and Rizzuto families.
 Originally considered merely a Canadian Bonanno crew, the Rizzutos responded by taking even less heed from New York.